avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 In the
 `previous chapter <./chapter1.html>`_
-you learnt how to use to search for and download the sequence data for a given NCBI accession from the NCBI Sequence Database.
+you learnt how to use to search for and download the sequence data for a given NCBI accession from the NCBI Sequence Database, either
+`via the NCBI website <./chapter1.html#retrieving-genome-sequence-data-via-the-ncbi-website>`_ or `using the getncbiseq() function in R <./chapter1.html#retrieving-genome-sequence-data-using-seqinr>`_.

 For example, you could have downloaded the sequence data for a the DEN-1 Dengue virus sequence (NCBI accession NC\_001477), and stored it on a file on your computer (eg. "den1.fasta").